-The 26th Annual Salmonid Restoration Conference took place in Lodi and was focused on Holding the Line on Species Decline.
+The 26th Annual Salmonid Restoration Conference took place in Lodi and was focused on Recovery in the Heartland.

 The time was ripe to host the conference in the San Joaquin Valley due to the significance of the recent San Joaquin Restoration settlement.
 This state-of-the-art conference included two full days of workshops and field tours on fisheries restoration topics, a Plenary session with prominent keynote speakers, and concurrent sessions focusing on environmental, biological, and policy issues that affect salmonid recovery.
 This premier restoration conference featured all-day field tours of Tuolumne and Stanislaus River restoration and monitoring projects, a Fisheries Monitoring and Management tour of the Mokelumne River, and half-day workshops and tours of fish-friendly vineyards, and the Cosumnes River Preserve, as well as an evening tour of watershed education projects in Lodi.
 Workshops include Fins and Zins: Sustainable Agriculture and Watershed Management, Fish Passage: Managing Flows on Regulated Rivers and Streams, Floodplain Restoration, and Invasive Species.